Knowing you need to be better hydrated is one thing – making it happen is another.

 But here’s the thing.

-Everybody is different - and everyone does different things every day.
-Not to mention there's weather changes, diuretics, salty foods and other contributing factors which come into play.
+Everybody is different – and everyone does different things every day.
+Not to mention there’s weather changes, diuretics, salty foods and other contributing factors that come into play.
 So to think 8 glasses is the daily staple is, quite frankly, ridiculous.

 How do you know if you’re properly hydrated?
 There are two easy ways you can work it out.

 - To stay properly hydrated you need to drink 34mls/kg of your body weight.
 For example, if you weigh 65kg you need to drink 2.2L (0.34 x 65) per day.
 If you hit it hard at the gym or find yourself sweating a lot, then have a bit more.

 - Check your pee (charming, we know).
 If it’s colourless to a (very) light yellow, you’re doing alright.
 Any darker and you need to smash a glass or two.

 It’s that simple.